Utah advances plan to remove felony status for polygamy

 The Republican sponsoring the proposed change, Sen. Deidre Henderson, has argued that notorious polygamous leaders such as Warren Jeffs have “weaponized” state law to keep followers from interacting with the outside world or going to police.
 Henderson’s proposal still includes harsher punishments for crimes linked to polygamy, such as coerced marriage and sexual abuse.

-Jeffs is now serving a life prison sentence in Texas for sexually assaulting girls he considered plural wives.
+Jeffs is serving a life sentence in Texas for sexually assaulting girls he considered plural wives.

 Fears of the outside world were real for Alina Darger, one of Joe Darger’s wives.
 As a teenager, she was afraid to tell police about a stranger who exposed himself to her and a friend.